Oxford University Press

-Oxford University Press (OUP) is the university press of the University of Oxford.
-It is the largest university press in the world, and its printing history dates back to the 1480s.
-Having been officially granted the legal right to print books by decree in 1586, it is the second oldest university press after Cambridge University Press.
+Oxford University Press (OUP) is the publishing house of the University of Oxford.
+It is the largest university press in the world.
+Its first book was printed in Oxford in 1478, with the Press officially granted the legal right to print books by decree in 1586.
+It is the second-oldest university press after Cambridge University Press, which was founded in 1534.

-It is a department of the University of Oxford and is governed by a group of 15 academics known as the Delegates of the Press, who are appointed by the vice-chancellor of the University of Oxford.
+It is a department of the University of Oxford.
+It is governed by a group of 15 academics, the Delegates of the Press, appointed by the vice-chancellor of the University of Oxford.
 The Delegates of the Press are led by the Secretary to the Delegates, who serves as OUP's chief executive and as its major representative on other university bodies.
 Oxford University Press has had a similar governance structure since the 17th century.
 The press is located on Walton Street, Oxford, opposite Somerville College, in the inner suburb of Jericho.

-For the last 500 years, OUP has primarily focused on the publication of pedagogical texts and continues this tradition today by publishing academic journals, dictionaries, English language resources, bibliographies, books on indology, music, classics, literature, history, as well as bibles and atlases.
+For the last 400 years, OUP has focused primarily on the publication of pedagogical texts.
+It continues this tradition today by publishing academic journals, dictionaries, English language resources, bibliographies, books on Indology, music, classics, literature, and history, as well as Bibles and atlases.

-OUP has offices throughout the world, primarily in locations that were once part of the British Empire (mainly India and the United States).
+OUP has offices around the world, primarily in locations that were once part of the British Empire.

 History

+Early origins (1480–1668)

-The University of Oxford began printing around 1480 and grew into a major printer of bibles, prayer books, and scholarly works.
-Oxford's chancellor, Archbishop William Laud, consolidated the legal status of the university's printing in the 1630s and petitioned Charles I for rights that would enable Oxford to compete with the Stationers' Company and the King's Printer.
-He obtained a succession of royal grants and Oxford's "Great Charter" in 1636 gave the university the right to print "all manner of books".
+The University of Oxford began printing around 1480 and became a major printer of Bibles, prayer books, and scholarly works.
+Oxford's chancellor Archbishop William Laud consolidated the legal status of the university's printing in the 1630s and petitioned Charles I for rights that would enable Oxford to compete with the Stationers' Company and the King's Printer.
+He obtained a succession of royal grants, and Oxford's "Great Charter" in 1636 gave the university the right to print "all manner of books".
 Laud also obtained the "privilege" from the Crown of printing the King James or Authorized Version of Scripture at Oxford.
-This "privilege" created substantial returns in the next 250 years.
+This privilege created substantial returns over the next 250 years.